Athallah17/LLM-Langchain/README.md

-Company Car Rental Database: Conversational Interface
+# Company Car Rental Database: Conversational Interface

-Developing an end-to-end language model project using Google Palm and Langchain technologies, enabling natural language interactions with a MySQL database for a company's car rental operations.
-This system allows users, such as rental managers, to ask questions in everyday language.
-Here are examples of queries the system can handle:
+This project utilizes Google Palm and Langchain technologies to create a conversational interface for interacting with a MySQL database dedicated to managing a company's car rental operations.
+The system enables users, such as rental managers, to ask questions in natural language, which are then translated into SQL queries and executed against the database.

-"How many rental car available today?"
+## Example Queries:
+- **"How many SUVs are available for rent this weekend?"**
-"Show me the total revenue from only toyota brand."
+- **"Show me the total revenue generated from luxury car rentals last month."**
-"Which  cars have mileage less than 30,000 kilometers?"
+- **"Which compact cars have mileage less than 30,000 kilometers?"**

-The system intelligently converts these questions into SQL queries and executes them on the MySQL database housing information about the company's car fleet, rental transactions, and customer details.
-This setup enhances operational efficiency by providing quick, accurate responses based on real-time data.
+This approach streamlines access to critical rental information, including fleet availability, financial insights, and specific vehicle details.
+By leveraging real-time data processing, the system enhances operational efficiency and decision-making within the car rental company.